Any questions? Call us on 01494 887909

 – Adjust goals as necessary, know their limits and do not push too hard

 There are courses and qualifications that personal trainers can attend to ‘top-up’ their qualifications and insure they are able to teach kids safely.
-Training providers such as NRPT, YMCA and Platinum Training offer courses specifically designed to educate PT’s on the risks of training children and young adults and how to do this safely including adapting exercises and drills.
+Training providers such as NRPT, YMCA Fit and Platinum Training offer courses specifically designed to educate personal trainers on the risks of training children and young adults and how to do this safely including adapting exercises and drills.

 Providing personal trainers are suitably qualified, there is no reason why training children and young adults should be of any higher risk.
-PT’s should ensure they are adequately covered by their insurance policy to help protect themselves should any claim arise relating to the training of children or young adults.
-To get an instant quote for Personal Trainer Insurance, just click here.
+PTs should ensure they are adequately covered by their insurance policy to help protect themselves should any claim arise relating to the training of children or young adults.